Top Thermal Sights of Tuscany

 We took a dip in the main cascades, where the water was cooler, before ending our soaking in the hot stream above.
 This was away from the busier pools of the cascade areas, so was much more pleasant.

-We’re well and truly cleansed following a visit to the top thermal sights of Tuscany!
+We’re well and truly cleansed following a visit to the top thermal sights of Tuscany.
 With skin and wrinkles all smoothed out, we’re now ready to take in the next big part of our journey.
-Let the adventures through Italy continue!
+So let the adventures through Italy continue!